mattermost/docs/source/administration/config-settings.rst

 ======================

 .. note::
-   The order of the configuration settings below are reflective of a reorganization of the System Console in v5.12 released on June 16th, 2019.
-To view the configuration settings based on the organization of the System Console in versions prior to v5.12, please see `this documentation <https://docs.mattermost.com/administration/prev-config-settings.html>`_ instead.
+   The order of the configuration settings below are reflective of a reorganization of the System Console in version 5.12 released on June 16th, 2019.
+To view the configuration settings based on the organization of the System Console in versions prior to version 5.12, please see `this documentation <https://docs.mattermost.com/administration/prev-config-settings.html>`_ instead.

 Mattermost configuration settings are maintained in the configuration file ``config.json``, located in the ``mattermost/config`` directory.
 You can modify the configuration file using the System Console, or by using a text editor to modify it directly.

 The default location of ``config.json`` is in the ``mattermost/config`` directory.
 Mattermost must have write permissions to ``config.json``, otherwise changes made in the System Console will have no effect.

+On new installations starting in version 5.14, the default.json file used to create the initial config.json has been removed from the binary and replaced it with a build step that generates a fresh config.json.
+This is to ensure the initial configuration file has all with correct defaults provided in the server code.

 **Environment Variables**
 Starting in Mattermost version 3.8, you can use environment variables to manage the configuration.
 Environment variables override settings in ``config.json``.
 If a change to a setting in ``config.json`` requires a restart for it to take effect, then changes to the corresponding environment variable also require a server restart.